Look at growth as a mindset, not a playbook.

 Companies held back by these hurdles struggle to implement a build-measure-learn cycle that let’s them grow their understanding of customers, markets and trends at high speed.
 On one end, start-ups don’t have the luxury of relying on institution knowledge that has been created over years or even decades—to survive they need to learn much faster.
 On the other end, the business landscape for established corporates is changing rapidly—whether it’s marketing channels, the competitive environment, or consumer preferences, they need to stay on-top of these changes.

 A growth culture should exist across all areas of the business—from product and engineering through to sales and customer service.
 However, the growth team needs to have the authority and capability to prioritize and implement experiments across the business.
-Several building blocks can help with this.

 Fear of failure and being wrong stifles ideas and leads to teams shifting goalposts to demonstrate success, robbing the team and business of the ability to do better next time.
 In order to accomplish this, ‘framing’ is important.
 As long as a growth experiment generates knowledge it did not fail.
 To encourage this thinking we suggest to categorise experiments as ‘accepted’ and ‘rejected’ upon their conclusion instead of ‘success’ and ‘failure.'

 Speed is fundamental as the faster you are able to validate or reject your hypotheses the faster you’ll generate the insight to drive further growth.
 One of the major barriers in larger organisations is red-tape and fear of making decisions without coverage from ‘above’ (this goes hand-in-hand with fear of failure).
 This slows down the experimentation process significantly.
 In order to address this, the growth team should have clearly defined authority—and testing budget without return expectations—within which they can run experiments.